melissazhen/starter-hugo-academic/content/authors/admin/_index.md

 I am Xu Huang (黄旭), a final year undergraduate from Shanghai Jiao Tong university (SJTU) majoring in Chemical Engineering and Technology.

-My research interest lies on the cheminformatics, which uses information technology to promote the development of chemistry, material science and chemical engineering.
+I am eager to devote myself to accelerating autonomous discovery in the chemical sciences by improving data availability, computing abilities, and experimental capabilities.

-I am curious about topics such as computered-aided synthesis planning, drug discovery via artificial intelligence, catalyst design with machine learning and so on.
+My research interest especially lies on the cheminformatics / materials informatics which uses computational and informational techniques to understand and solve essential problems of chemistry / materials.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Xu Huang_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Xu HUANG_Curriculum_Vitae.pdf" "newtab" >}}CV{{< /staticref >}}.